johnparente97/Module_8_Challenge/README.md

 ### Module_8_Challenge

 #### Dataset Overview
-The dataset consisted of Google search trend data and Mercado Libre's stock prices spanning approximately five years.
+The dataset consisted of and Mercado Libre's Google search trend data and Mercado Libre's stock prices spanning approx. five years.
 The objective was to examine these datasets to uncover underlying trends and patterns.

 ##### Data Analysis: